 What is NLP and does NLP work?

-NLP is neuro linguistic programming and yes, it does work.
+NLP is short for neuro linguistic programming.
+And yes, it does work.
 It is a systematic study of human performance.
 It is a fluid framework that transforms at much deeper levels, faster than we ever imagined.
-NLP provides a ‘tool box’ of techniques to help you change deep in the conscious and subconscious levels, the results are life changing.
+NLP provides the practitioner with a ‘tool box’ of techniques to help you change.
+It works deep in the conscious and subconscious levels, the results are life changing.

 NLP started in the 70’s